 4. J.J.
 Thomson in 1900 identified sub-atomic particle - electron which is negatively charged and is a constituent of atom.

 5. E. Goldstein in 1886 discovered the existence of positively charged particles in the form of canal rays in a gas discharge.
 The positively charged particles (protons) had a charge equal in magnitude but opposite in sign to that of electron.
 The mass of positively charged particle is 2000 times that of the electron.

 6. The mass of electron is negligible but its charge is taken as - 1.
 It is represented as e-.
 The mass of positively charged particle is taken as one unit and the charge assigned to it +1.
 It is represented as p+.

 7. Thomson model of an atom: Thomson proposed a model of atom similar to that of Christmas pudding.
 The electrons, in a sphere of positive charge, were like currants (dry fruits) in a spherical Christmas pudding.
-We can also think of atom as watermelon; where positive charge in spread all over like the red edible part of the watermelon, while the electrons are studded in the positively charged sphere, like the seeds in the watermelon as shown in Fig. 4.1.
+We can also think of atom as watermelon; where positive charge in spread all over like the red edible part of the watermelon, while the electrons are studded in the positively charged sphere, like the seeds in the watermelon as shown in figure.

 Thomson proposed that:

 (i) An atom consists of a positively charged sphere and the electrons are embedded in it.

 (ii) The negative and positive charges are equal in magnitude.
 So the atom as a whole is electrically neutral.